alanxoc3/alanxoc3.github.io/_posts/2019-06-24-a-brand-new-blog.md

 - Classic books
 - Interesting Experiences
 - Philosophy
-- And Tutorials
+- Tutorials

-See you soon :).
+My hope with this blog is that something here will be helpful to you.
+Anyways, see you soon!